 He has also been a past instructor of mural painting for the Smithsonian Institution’s Resident Associate Program.

-In the past year he was honored as the Artisan of the Month on the Chicago Institute of Fine Finishes website (http://www.fauxbykathy.com/designer_of_the_month-121013.php) which highlights some of my larger commissioned projects, as well as receiving a Community Enhancement Award from the Town of Vienna, Va for the bicycle mural shown below.
-I have completed many murals for restaurants, corporate offices, and private residences in the Washington, D.C. metro area, including nine large building murals in this region.
+In the past year he was honored as the Artisan of the Month on the Chicago Institute of Fine Finishes website (http://www.fauxbykathy.com/designer_of_the_month-121013.php) which highlights some of his larger commissioned projects, and received a Community Enhancement Award from the Town of Vienna, VA for a recently completed exterior mural.
+He has had completed many murals for restaurants, corporate offices, and private residences in the Washington, DC metro area, including nine large building murals in the region.

 Classes Bryan King is teaching at the 2014 IDAL Convention:

 Annie Lemarié is the owner of Main Street Arts LLC, a decorative arts studio located in central Maryland.
 The studio offers graining, marbling, gilding, murals and decorative finishing primarily "to the trade".
 The studio often works in the exacting historic restoration field with a specialty of historic paint restoration and restoration of gilded surfaces and frames.
 Annie trained in fine arts at the Maryland Institute College of Art in Baltimore, Maryland, and has studied with several artists and studios in the U.S. Projects have been published in Elle Décor

 magazine and the book The House that Faux Built